SaraNaifAljohani/SaraNaifAljohani/README.md

     </td>
     <td width="50%" valign="top">
       <h3><a href="https://github.com/SaraNaifAljohani/Educational-Institution-Database-Design-and-Management">⚙️ Educational Institution Database Design and Management</a></h3>
-      <p>This project entails creating a relational database for an educational institution to manage and track entities.
+      <p>Creating a relational database for an educational institution to manage and track entities.
 The aim is to establish a robust system that ensures data integrity according to defined business rules.</p>
       <p>
          <img src="https://img.shields.io/badge/mysql-4479A1.svg?style=for-the-badge&logo=mysql&logoColor=white" alt="MySQL Badge">
       </p>